 If you’ve dreamt about seeing the Northern Lights, exploring more of Scandinavia or even the Arctic then why not consider a cruise?
 It’s an easy way of seeing these expensive destinations and is often more affordable than organising everything on land.

-The official shore excursions are often very expensive and, personally, I’ve always found them to be a little slow and a little dull.
+The official shore excursions are often very expensive and, personally, I’ve always found them to be a little slow and dull.
 Basically, the excursions are aimed at people aged 60+ so if you’re younger you might prefer to explore alone.

 Some cruise companies will be a little pushy in selling tours and shore excursions.
 During my first cruise I felt that these organised excursions were the only way to get off the ship and explore, but you soon realise it’s very easy to arrange your own trip.
 Staff aboard the ship won’t encourage this so they probably won’t be too forthcoming with any details.